 Using the tips and information above you should now be fairly confident in how to colour-match new mortar to existing mortar, but what about colour matching actual bricks, blocks or stonework?

-With this in mind, as well as matching your mortar you’re also going to need to match your bricks, blocks or stone if you really want as seamless a repair as possible.
+With this in mind, as well as matching your mortar, you’re also going to need to match your bricks, blocks or stone if you really want as seamless a repair as possible.

-If the property requiring the work is quite new then this may be a fairly easy task as the original bricks etc will probably still be in wide use, making them easy to come by.
+If the property requiring the work is quite new then this may be a fairly easy task as the original bricks will probably still be in wide use, making them easy to come by.

 As with sourcing sand, this is just a question of visiting local builders merchants with an original sample until you find a match, or contacting the builder or contractor that built the property as they should have records.

 Alternatively you can also find out who actually manufactured the bricks or blocks or where the stone was originally quarried and contact them directly.
-There aren’t a huge number of companies in the UK that still manufacturer bricks (Ibstock, UK Brick, Forterra etc) so shouldn’t take too long.
+There aren’t a huge number of companies in the UK that still manufacturer bricks (Ibstock, UK Brick, Forterra etc.) so shouldn’t take too long.

-- Reclaimed Bricks: These are basically second hand bricks that have been reclaimed and cleaned up ready for reuse.
+- Reclaimed Bricks: These are basically second-hand bricks that have been reclaimed and cleaned up ready for reuse.
 Local reclamation yards are normally good sources for reclaimed bricks or there are quite few online companies that deal in reclaimed bricks and other building materials

 - Have Them Specially Made: There are a fair few independent brick companies that can manufacturer bricks to order if you have original examples, although colours can very slightly due to changes in manufacturing process or raw materials